Immigrating to Hungary for permanent residency: pros and cons

 Frequently Asked Questions

-Indeed, especially if you are looking for a relatively affordable EU residence in a beautiful country.
+Yes, especially if you are looking for a relatively affordable EU residence in a beautiful country.
 Hungary has an affordable cost of living, a pleasant climate, and a prospect of European citizenship after 11 years of legal residency.

-You must have lived in Hungary for at least three years on a residence permit in order to obtain a permanent residence permit.
+You must have lived in Hungary for at least three years on a qualifying residence permit in order to obtain a permanent residence permit.
 The applicant will need to provide proof of the address of registration in Hungary, income, medical insurance, and a certificate of non-criminal record.
 Permanent status is granted for life but can be revoked if you do not live in the country.

 Siófok and Veszprém are beautiful smaller towns near the lake.
 They are considered tourist destinations, but life there is relatively serene.
 Veszprém is famous for its vibrant cultural life.